 I am a Registered Nurse and Advanced Practice Nurse with ten years of experience, and I believe in evidence-based medicine.
 While learning about the gluten-free diet for kids with autism, I wanted to know what science says.
 This is why so much of our blog describes both sensory-friendly vacations and gluten-free dining.

 Does the Gluten-Free diet help kids with Autism?

-It depends.
-The gluten-free casein-free (GFCF) diet only helps some children with autism, but only those who are also experiencing gastrointestinal issues.
-The GFCF diet can help children with autism:
+Yes, the gluten-free casein-free (GFCF) diet helps some children with autism, but only those who are also experiencing gastrointestinal issues.
+The GFCF diet can help children with autism who experience the following: